An opposite-take essay on disposability

 Take non-refundable glass for instance.
 There are only nine glass-reprocessing factories in the Nation.
 The closest one to

 Moreover, the tree-huggers and whatnot brag that they mix their big deal glass into road compounds.
 These people are making me sick.
 Does all this stained glass blind the bulging mountain of “Dudley Dew-Rights” into limited prisms of thought?
-While they’re celebrating their tiny merit-badge highway clean ups, why don’t they just righteously tamp the beer bottles they find tossed off sides of roads directly back into the sand it came from.
-After all, silica (sand), which glass is formed from, is the single most abundant element found on this planet.
+While they’re out celebrating their tiny merit-badge highway clean ups, why don’t they just righteously tamp the beer bottles they find tossed off sides of roads directly back into the sand it came from.
+After all, silica (sand), from which we form glass, is the single most abundant element found on this planet.
 Instead, the earth-muffins haul it back to the central scrutinizer transfer station, cut their vain little hands –probably getting hepatitis and God knows what else from the filthy glass–then crush it up for a waste of time photo-op, exposing negative chemicals to the wind.
 Environmental nuts like these should come clean themselves and admit that most of them are there posing to display their emerald vanities.
 I bet they have endless reasons as to why you never see them recycling their prized peacock styling mirrors over to the Gold Mine (thrift store).

 By the same token, many people admit to throwing pennies into the rubbish for the job-secure sanitation engineers to pick up.
 That’s right, tossing away money freely, following our Government’s lead of greasing the slippery economy inner-mechanisms.
 Wheeling garbage around under well-designed plans is not all bad.
 The quicker we can stuff more landfills complete, the sooner some more mountainous parks will come into play.

 What’s a penny to buy anyway?
 It’ll cover my rent for about thirty seconds.
-There is no more penny candy to rot your teeth.
+There is no more penny-candy to rot your teeth.
 Heck, for years the cost to produce a penny has far exceeded

 Saving spendthrift pennies makes about as much sense as bronzing gold medals.
 Honest Abe.
 Only an untouchable person would stoop to pick up dirty coinage from the gutter and become the butt of cruel jokes.
 “Indisposed”